HelloblueAI/Bleu.js/README.md

 # Bleu.js/core

 Bleu.js is a JavaScript framework built to tackle the various coding challenges developers face.
 It brings together advanced debugging, real-time optimization suggestions, and support for multiple programming languages.
-With the HenFarm.js framework by Helloblue, it automatically generates new code snippets, or "eggs," to help improve efficiency and solve coding problems.
+With the HenFarm.js framework by Helloblue.
+It automatically generates new code snippets, or "eggs," to help improve efficiency and solve coding problems.
 Bleu.js also makes collaboration easier with a user-friendly interface, handles dependency management automatically, and provides tools to ensure code quality without weighing you down.

 ### Features
 * Generate Eggs: Automatically generate code snippets using HenFarm.js.